rrrkharse/kubeflow-manifests/helm/README.md

 [Helm][] is the package manager for Kubernetes.
 In the following instructions, users can use **Helm** to install and manage **Kubeflow** instead of [Kustomize][].

 ## Install Helm
-[Install Helm][] to you computer with one of the options you preferred.
+[Install Helm][] to your computer with one of the options you preferred.
 Check your helm version running:
 ```bash
 helm version
 ```